 Winterizing Your Home

-Not only can winter be hard on us and our homes, it can be hard on our pets too.
+Not only can winter be hard on us and our homes, but it can also be hard on our pets too.

 Your dog’s favorite park suddenly becomes a snowscape and your cat’s secret hideout becomes little more than a frozen ice bucket.
 Luckily, making winter manageable for our pets is simple: it all comes down to preparation.
 Let’s look at a few things we can do to lay the groundwork for a fun and safe winter season.